BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 This means we will also need to save the shelf original position and rotation to put it back when the user releases the trigger.

 {{< video src="shelfManipulation1" >}}

+{{< video src="shelfManipulation2" >}}

+## Item picking

+Now that we can handle shelves with one hand, we will use the other hand to pick the wanted item from the shelf.
+We will use raycasting again to select the item.

+One issue is that we want the other hand to be able to select both items on the current shelf or other shelves to change the current shelf.

+What we will do is first make a raycast for all shelves highlights.
+If we hit the one that is currently manipulated, we will then make a raycast for all items on the shelf.
+If we hit one, we will select it.